-Next, you must specify a user id and password for the administrative console.
-This user id and password will be needed each subsequent time you use the console.

-Select a user id and password, and click the Next button.

-At this point, you have finished your initial Node Setup configuration for the Root / Server Node.
+Next, you must specify a user id and password for Node Setup the administrative console.
+This user id and Configure Admin User password will be needed each subsequent time you Choose the user id and password for a SymmetricDS administrator.
+Additional users may be use the console. configured from the application itself Select a user id and password, and click the Next admin button.
+Password At this point, you have finished your initial Node Setup configuration for the Root / Server Node.
 Rendy to Install A server node is ready to be installed.
 Press Finish to complete the installation of the server.
 Click the "Finish" button.
 If afterward you would like to configure a client node in this same server, then select that option below.
 This might be a good option if you are installing SymmetricDS to 1 to N local databases in sync.
 For an installation where the nodes are going to be remote, you would install a separte SymmetricDS instance and configure a client using the configuration assistant.
 Install Client Previous Finish After installing the Root Node, you will be asked to Please Login log into the Management Console again with the user User Id id and password you set up earlier in the configuration.
 Enter the userid and password, and Password click "Login" Node server Login

 The next screen (shown below) is the main screen and dashboard for SymmetricDS Pro.
-From this screen you can configure, manage and explore your synchronization scenario.
+From this screen you can configure and manage your synchronization scenario.
 The Configure menu allows you to set up your scenario.
-The Manage menu allows you to manage the day to day operations of that scenario, and the Explore menu allows you to look at data flowing through the system.
+The Manage menu allows you to manage the day to day operations of that scenario.
 We'll start with the Configure menu option and configuring your scenario, but first, let's talk about some additional concepts.